sandarva3/project-Pencil/README.md

 ## Acknowledgments
-There are people who poured their time and effort for creating and developing things that are very helpful for many of us.
+There are people who poured their time and effort for creating and developing things that are very helpful to many of us.
 I am really thankful for them.

 - The open-source community of people for providing libraries and tools used in this project.
 - The people who made the necessary resources available for learning.